hypernumbers/hypernumbers-manual/contents/excel-compatible-functions/financial/introduction-to-financial-fns.rst

 Excel-Compatible Financial Functions
 ====================================

-The following Excel-compatible Financial Functions are implemented in Hypernumbers:
+The following Excel-compatible Financial Functions are implemented in Vixo:

 .. toctree::